SUSE/hanadb_exporter/dashboards/README.md

 # Grafana dashboards

-We provide a dashboards for Grafana, leveraging the exporter.
+We provide dashboards for Grafana, leveraging the exporter.

-## SAP NetWeaver Details
+## SAP HANA Details

-This dashboard shows the details of a single landscape.
+This dashboard shows the details of a SAP HANA instance, with multi-tenancy support.

 ![SAP HANA Details](screenshot-details.png)